josefnpat/roguecraft-squadron/dev/story/script.md

 **Ruby Patton:** I have heard of your unorthodox conquests as well.

-**Valentina Nikolai**: *laughs* Yes, yes yes.
+**Valentina Nikolai**: *Laughs* Yes, yes yes.
 The time I used troopships to take over enemy vessels.
 Good times!
 I am prepared for this mission!
 If it is our day to die, then it is our day to die.
-Let's kick some ass!

 **Ruby Patton:** See you on the battlefield.